smileidentity/react-native/CONTRIBUTING.md

 ```sh
 yarn example ios
 ```

+> While it's possible to use [`npm`](https://github.com/npm/cli), the tooling is built around [`yarn`](https://classic.yarnpkg.com/), so you'll have an easier time if you use `yarn` for development.

+While developing, you can run the [example app](/example/) to test your changes.
+Any changes you make in your library's JavaScript code will be reflected in the example app without a rebuild.
+If you change any native code, then you'll need to rebuild the example app.

 By default, the example is configured to build with the old architecture.
 To run the example with the new architecture, you can do the following: